victorbnl/cadmium/README.md

 Discord bot for the french server *Un sujet par jour*.

 > **Warning**
-> This bot is designed for the french language and probably won't work as expected with other languages
+> This bot is designed for the french language and probably won't work as expected with other languages due to its inflections engine

 # Run